sanju-mandal/Trusted-News-Agent/Readme.md

 * Searches the web for supporting or contradicting evidence
 * Extracts findings
 * Sends results back to Verification Agent
-  *(May use long-running operation if external search takes time, but it always take 3-4 seconds only - FAST)*
+  *(May use long-running operation if external search takes time or your Internet speed is slow, but it generally always take 3-4 seconds only - FAST)*

 ### **Step 6: Realism Checker Agent Updates Final Score**